HannaKLeal/DataScience_projects/scraping/README.md

-# Data scraped from Multiple pages of a Website using a Python Webscraper (BeautifulSoup)
+# Data extracted from Multiple pages of the websites using the Python BeautifulSoup Webscraper